alindeman/upgradingtorails4/text/05_routing.markdown

 @@@

 You will need to change any instance of `match` in `config/routes.rb` before an application will even boot in Rails 4.
-If you forgot, you will be confronted with an error:
+If you forget, you will be confronted with an error:

 @@@ text